gampa-anupama/TinyThinker/README.md

 # TinyThinker – AI-Powered PDF Q&A Chatbot

-TinyThinker is an AI-powered chatbot that allows users to upload PDF files and ask questions based on the content within.
-It uses a modern React frontend, a Node.js backend for handling requests and integrating with a lightweight LLM, and a Flask-based PDF parser for extracting text from documents.
+**TinyThinker** is an AI-powered chatbot that enables users to upload PDF files and ask questions related to the document content.
+It uses a modern React frontend, a Node.js backend to handle user requests and interface with the LLM, and a Flask-based microservice to extract text from PDFs.

 ---

-##  Project Structure
+## 📁 Project Structure

 TinyThinker/
-├── frontend/ # React app for user interface
+├── frontend/ # React app for the user interface
-├── server/ # Node.js server to handle user requests and communicate with LLM ├── pdf-parser/ # Flask app to parse PDFs and return text │ └── temp/ # Temporary folder to store uploaded PDFs
+├── server/ # Node.js server to handle API requests and communicate with LLM ├── pdf-parser/ # Flask app to extract text from uploaded PDFs │ └── temp/ # Temporary folder to store uploaded PDF files

 yaml
 Copy